An investment in the Fund involves certain risks, including, among others, the following:

 The Fund may invest in securities issued by non-U.S. issuers, which securities may be denominated in U.S. dollars or foreign currencies.
 Investments in non-U.S. securities may involve additional risks including exchange rate fluctuation, political or economic instability, the imposition of exchange controls, expropriation, limited disclosure and illiquid markets.

 Derivatives are instruments, such as futures and forward contracts, whose value is derived from that of other assets, rates or indices.
-The use of derivatives for non-hedging purposes may be considered to carry more risk than other types of investments.
-Derivative instruments are subject to a number of risks including counterparty, liquidity, interest rate, market, credit and management risks, and the risk of improper valuation.
+The use of derivatives may carry more risk than other types of investments.
+Derivatives are subject to a number of risks including counterparty, liquidity, interest rate, market, credit and management risks, and the risk of improper valuation.
 Changes in the value of a derivative may not correlate perfectly with the underlying asset, rate or index, and in some cases the Fund could lose more than the principal amount invested.
+The use of some derivatives requires the Fund to segregate liquid assets to cover the Fund›s obligations under the derivative agreements or as required by regulations.

 Failure to Meet Investment Objective